rapidsai/devcontainers/DEVELOP.md

 rather than just installation scripts of external tools and libraries.
 A brief overview of responsibilities for these features follows.

-#### Rapids-build-utils
+#### `rapids-build-utils`

-Most of the scripts here serve to prepare the devcontainer prior to use, but you may use them to update the devcontainer after adding to your container's /opt/rapids-build-utils/manifest.yml file to add new projects.
+Most of the `rapids-build-utils` scripts serve to prepare the devcontainer prior to use, but you may use them to update the devcontainer after adding to your container's /opt/rapids-build-utils/manifest.yml file to add new projects.

 If you are wondering where a command or behavior in a devcontainer is coming from, this is a good place to start.

-These scripts are installed by [`install.sh`](./features/src/rapids-build-utils/install.sh), which creates aliases for the .sh scripts. if you see `rapids-*` for a script or command name in the devcontainer, look in [`install.sh`](./features/src/rapids-build-utils/install.sh) to see how it is mapped back to one of these scripts.
+`rapids-build-utils` scripts are installed by [`install.sh`](./features/src/rapids-build-utils/install.sh), which creates aliases for the .sh scripts. if you see `rapids-*` for a script or command name in the devcontainer, look in [`install.sh`](./features/src/rapids-build-utils/install.sh) to see how it is mapped back to one of these scripts.

 * [manifest.yaml](./features/src/rapids-build-utils/opt/rapids-build-utils/manifest.yaml): This enumerates where projects should be cloned from and how they depend on each other.
 It is used to generate build scripts.
-If you project is not in manifest.yaml, you will not get build scripts generated in your devcontainer.
+If your project is not in manifest.yaml, it will not get build scripts generated in the devcontainer.
 Refer to [docs on manifest.yaml](./USAGE.md#generated-build-scripts)
 * [generate-scripts.sh](./features/src/rapids-build-utils/opt/rapids-build-utils/bin/generate-scripts.sh): generate `build-*`, `clone-*`, etc. scripts
 * [make-pip-env.sh](./features/src/rapids-build-utils/opt/rapids-build-utils/bin/make-pip-env.sh) and [make-conda-env.sh](./features/src/rapids-build-utils/opt/rapids-build-utils/bin/make-conda-env.sh):
 creating pip and conda python virtual environments